-I had recently added a neurological slant to my work having greatly enjoyed the NOI Groups courses.
+I’d added a neurological slant to my work having greatly enjoyed the NOI Groups courses.
 Enabling me to join nerves and muscles together from top to toe and investigate there interaction for the benefit of the clients.

 I had developed a methodology.
 One I believed was pretty good.
 Even if I do say so myself!
 To grossly simplify I was mobilising the nerve root of the muscles I was looking to affect before treating the muscles – including synergists and antagonists (that’s muscles that work with and oppose muscles for the non-technical readers).